The truth is: I miss her.

 All I know is that it was all about me.

 However my mind had been trained needed to be unraveled, and it took a shock.

-I was trying so hard to not fuck up the relationship, to not screw up, that my only fear was realized: I shocked myself and self-sabotaged.
+I was trying so hard to not fuck up that my only fear was realized: I shocked myself and self-sabotaged.

 Time continues to turn and moments are made to help us move on.